mladenivkovic/grackle/README.md

 All installation instructions and dependencies remain identical to the upstream Grackle package.
 The upstream Grackle readme is shown below.

+There a script is included to set up grackle on cosma (8) with the Intel 2021 compiler suite.
+Look through `src/clib/Make.mach.cosma8-intel2021` and check that all paths are set correctly and up to date.
+Then run `src/clib/myinstall.sh`.
+(Don't forget to first run ./configure).

 ## Grackle-Swift as a spack package

 Additionally, I've added the relevant files to make grackle-swift available as a